ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-primary-disk.md

   Once an extension has been started, it cannot be reverted.

-  **This article is for those comfortable with Linux administration** If you're not comfortable with Linux and want to increase the amount of disk space assigned to your server, UKFast customers may raise a support ticket.
+  **This article is for those comfortable with Linux administration.** If you're not comfortable with Linux and want to increase the amount of disk space assigned to your server, UKFast customers may raise a support ticket.
 ```

 ### Resize the disk in MyUKFast

 You may start off with a VM like so: